 This course is designed to improve the student's ability to resolve issues and discover opportunities in selling to other businesses.
 There will be broad coverage of current issues in industrial marketing, such as the importance of developing long-term relationships.
 The topics of distribution, pricing, sales force management, and strategic market and product selection will receive special attention.
 Other current issues such as just-in-time delivery systems will be discussed.
-Prerequisite: Full-Time - MKTG 605 Marketing Management or MKTG 615 Marketing.
+Prerequisite: Full-Time-MKTG 605 Marketing Management MKTG 615 Marketing or MKTG 615B Advanced Marketing Essentials.
+Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).